martymcmodding/guides.martysmods.com/docs/additionalguides/apiwrappers/01dxvk.md

    - Double‑check that you copied the correct DXVK DLL (matching your DirectX version and system architecture).
    - Make sure you chose the Vulkan API during the ReShade installation step.
    - Confirm you placed ReShade’s `.dll` files in the same folder as the game executable.

----

-### Troubleshooting Tips
-- **Game crashes on startup**: Remove all DXVK and ReShade DLLs, then reinstall step by step.
-- **No ReShade overlay**: Try deleting any leftover `dxgi.dll`, `d3d8/9/10/11/12.dll`, or ReShade files and reinstalling carefully.